tencentyun/qcloud-documents/api/计算与网络/弹性伸缩/启动配置相关接口/查询启动配置_en.md

 https://scaling.api.qcloud.com/v2/index.php?
 &<Common request parameters>
 ```
 Example of returned result is as follows.
-The totalCount is 1, indicating that the user only has one scaling configuration.
-The scalingGroupIdSet parameter in this scaling configuration only contains one set of information, indicating that only one scaling group uses this scaling configuration.
+The `totalCount` is 1, indicating that this user has only one scaling configuration.
+The `scalingGroupIdSet` parameter in this scaling configuration contains only one set of information, indicating that only one scaling group uses this scaling configuration.
 ```
 {
     "code":"0",